ilyvion/freedink-lua/README.txt

 compatibility.

-If you want to make something completely new, I suggest you simply use another game engine, such as Windemere, which is built in the spirit of the Dink engine.
+If you want to make something completely new, I suggest you simply use another game engine, such as Windemere (http://windemere.dinkworld.com/), which is built in the spirit of the Dink engine.

 If however you just like the current engine and just want to:
 - play it on your favorite operating system